-Under extremely harsh conditions, a person is deprived of only his body and mind, and he still has the freedom to choose how to face the environment, whether to actively use every condition to survive or to give up the desire to live, bow to fate.
+Under extremely harsh conditions, a person is deprived of only his body and mind, and he still has the freedom to choose how to face the environment, whether to actively use every condition to survive or to give up the desire to live and bow to fate.
 The choice of attitude is the only full dignity and meaning.
 And people can choose to say "yes" to life.

 So Frankl is a pessimistic optimist.
 He knows that life is actually meaningless, but he is willing to inspire all human beings to find meaning for themselves.
 The mission of his psychiatry is to use various methods to help the patient find his own meaning in life.

 Compared with psychoanalysis, which regards people as passive products of an objective environment, Frankl puts people's subjective will in a more important position.